 Is Morningstar Premium worth it?

-If you are a value investor who prefers to do your own research, then you might find Morningstar Premium ratings and stock picks useful.
+If you are a value investor who prefers to do your own research, then you might find Morningstar Premium ratings and stock research reports quite useful.

 You can give Morningstar Premium a try for free for 7 days!